romantix74/zabbix/Readme.md

 ## Notice

-	There is conntrac for monitoring nat translations and etc
+	There is conntrack for monitoring nat translations and etc